 The brick and terracotta used were locally produced by the Ketley Brick Company, and the sculptures of Learning and Art were modelled by Arthur Gibbons and Albert Oakden who were, respectively, headmaster and assistant of the School of Art.

-The building continued to operate as a technical institute for the glass industry throughout the C20 and is now (2011) a ‘Heritage College’.
+The building continued to operate as a technical institute for the glass industry throughout the C20 but the Moor Street Glass centre closed in 2009.

 Awarded Grade II listing in 2012.